ScottLogic/Technology-Carbon-Standard/pages/case_studies/gwf/5-operational-emissions.md

 ## Employee Devices
 {% include categoryItem.html item="CatOEmployeeDevices" %}

+*Note: Before this project was completed and published, Employee Devices was updated in the Tech Carbon Standard.
+It is split into "Onsite Employee Devices" and "Offsite Employee Devices" to correctly capture the GHG scopes they each fall within.
+This particular detail was not captured during this assessment.*

 ### Estimated emissions

 **Estimate used: Detailed = 116.02 kgCO<sub>2</sub>e/year - 23% of overall digital estate**